FancccyRay/ChaLearn2014-Gesture-Recognition/README.md

 # ChaLearn2014-Gesture-Recognition
 Take 3DCNN and DBN as sub-networks, merge two networks using late fusion algorithm

-"""
+"""<br>
-The project is copied from https://github.com/stevenwudi/chalearn2014_wudi_lio I met some questions when running the project, so I made some adjustment here To be continue...
+The project is copied from https://github.com/stevenwudi/chalearn2014_wudi_lio <br> I met some problems when running the project, so I made some adjustment here <br>
-"""
+To be continue... <br>
+"""<br>

 You can conduct the file as the following order,then you can get the training result of DBN/3DCNN/ Multi-model network.